Back

 So take a moment a week to plan ahead and be amazed at how easily you can organize what can seem like a complex undertaking.

-2 – Set yourself clear goals to support your studies
+2 – Set yourself clear goals

 Creating goals also improves your motivation to study and helps you focus on what really matters.
 You can read more about how clear goals help improve study performance in our article on the topic.